LASM24/-library_management_software_V2.0/README.md

 I intend to continue enhancing this project, serving as a foundation for a comprehensive web application.
 Future iterations will include the integration of web services and a user-friendly interface to elevate user experience and showcase proficiency in full-stack development.

-## How to Use
+## Installing Dependencies

+### PostgreSQL

+Ensure that PostgreSQL is installed on your system.
+If not, you can download and install it from [here](https://www.postgresql.org/download/).

+### SQLAlchemy

+To use SQLAlchemy in your project, follow these steps:

+#### Windows

+1. Open a command prompt.
+2. Ensure you have Python installed.
+You can download and install Python from [python.org](https://www.python.org/downloads/).
+3. Install SQLAlchemy using pip by running the following command:
+    ```
+    pip install sqlalchemy
+    ```

+#### Linux

+1. Open a terminal.
+2. Ensure you have Python installed.
+Most Linux distributions come with Python pre-installed.
+If not, you can install it using your package manager.
+3. Install SQLAlchemy using pip by running the following command:
+    ```
+    pip install sqlalchemy
+    ```

+Once installed, you can import and use SQLAlchemy in this Python projects.

+## Getting Started

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
+3.
-3. update the "config_example.py" file by changing the name to "config.py".
+4. update the "config_example.py" file by changing the name to "config.py".
-4. update the code with your information to successfully connect with the `PostgreSQL` manager
+5. update the code with your information to successfully connect with the `PostgreSQL` manager
-5. Execute the Python script.
+6. Execute the Python script.
-6. Follow the on-screen instructions to interact with the library management system.
+7. Follow the on-screen instructions to interact with the library management system.

 ## Previous Version: